openshift/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 CRDs installed by cluster operators instead of the `cluster-version-operator`.

+#### Post-reboot service makes single-node deployments different from multi-node clusters

+The `post-reboot` service is only used with single-node deployments.
+This makes those deployments look different in a way that may lead to confusion when debugging issues on the cluster.
+To mitigate this, we can add documentation to the troubleshooting guide to explain the service and its role in the cluster.

 #### Bootstrap logs retention

  Due to the bootstrap-in-place behavior all bootstrap artifacts